-Why buy the Cambridge Audio Duo?
+You should buy the Cambridge Audio Duo if…

-There are numerous reasons to give the Cambridge Audio Duo serious consideration.
-For starters, it’s built and specified well, and it makes good on its specification by turning in a low-noise, high-quality performance that plays to vinyl’s inherent strengths.
+It’s built and specified well, and it makes good on its specification by turning in a low-noise, high-quality performance that plays to vinyl’s inherent strengths.
 In terms of detail, dynamic headroom and stereo focus, it wants for nothing.

 The Cambridge does a little bit of everything, and it does so while looking and feeling the money’s-worth.
 If you’ve got a record player you can’t hear, the Alva Duo is for you.

 You shouldn’t buy the Cambridge Audio Duo if…